wiktor-falek/sorting-visualizer/README.md

 CLI tool for visualizing sorting algorithms.

-⚠️ This is a VERY old project, the code is ugly, but it works (until it doesn't)
+⚠️ This is a VERY old project, the code is ugly, but it works

 ![Alt text](/example.gif?raw=true "Bubble sort example")